 I have to pinch myself every time I think about Rod Clements playing at our club because back in the early 70’s my brother and I used to go and see Lindisfarne whenever they played in London.
-I thought then and still do know that there were one of the top acts I have ever seen.
+I thought then and still do now that they were one of the top acts I have ever seen.

 In the mid/late 60’s Lindisfarne began life as 'The Downtown Faction', and was led by Rod, but they soon changed their name to Brethren.
 Then in 1970, they were joined by Alan Hull and another name change this time to Lindisfarne.
 This was to be the turning point in Rod’s career.
 After years of hard graft on the road their first album Nicely out of Tune was released.
 The 2 singles from that album did not chart immediately but they like the album did after the release of their second album Fog on the Tyne.